ivangonzalezacuna/cloud-computing-mean-app-project/README.md

   - **Terminal 2**

-    1. On the root folder, run `npm install`" to install all the dependencies.
+    1. On the root folder, run `npm install` to install all the dependencies.
     2. If you want to create your own Heroku app.
 Create a new Git repository and follow the Heroku instructions.
     3. Open the Heroku App using the following command: `heroku open`.